wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 SHARCNet,
 and the UK Met Office.
-More than 120 short video lessons were recorded during the following 12 months, and six more week-long classes were run.
+More than 120 short video lessons were recorded during the following 12 months, and six more week-long classes were run on-site for the backers.
 We also offered an online class three times
-(before the term "MOOC" became widely known).

-* Clear by mid-2011 that there was more demand for this kind of training than ever.
+(a MOOC _avant la lettre_).

+This was our most successful version to date, in part because the scientific landscape itself had changed.
-  * Data science, scientific blogging, open access publishing, alt metrics...
+Open access publishing,
+crowd sourcing,
+and dozens of other innovations had convinced scientists that programming was now as unavoidable as statistics.
+However,
+most still regarded it is a tax they had to pay in order to get their science done;
+while those of us who teach programming may find it interesting in its own right, most of our audience clearly wants to learn as little as they have to so that they can get back to the lab and finish the paper whose deadline is looming.

+Despite this round's success,
+there were several disappointments:

+1. Once again,
+   we discovered that five eight-hour days are more wearying than enlightening.
+2. And once again,
-* Only a handful of other people (Orion Buske, Tommy Guy, Jason Montojo, Jon Pipitone, and Ethan White) contributed material.
+   only a handful of other people contributed material (Orion Buske, Tommy Guy, Jason Montojo, Jon Pipitone, and Ethan White).
-* MOOC format was disappointing: only 5-10% of starters finished, most because fitting in "makework" around real work was hard.
-* But once again, five eight-hour days are more wearying than enlightening.
+   We believe this was in part because creating video lectures is even more challenging than creating slide-style lectures.
+   Editing or modifying them is harder still: while a typo in a slide can be fixed by opening PowerPoint, making the change, saving, and re-exporting the PDF, inserting new slides into a video and updating the soundtrack seems to take at least half an hour regardless of how small the change is.
+3. Most importantly,
+   the MOOC format didn't work:
+   only 5-10% of those who started with us finished, and the majority were people who already knew most of the material.
+   Both figures are in line with completion rates and learner demographics for other MOOCs, but are no less disappointing because of that.

+The biggest take-away from this round, though, was the need come up with a scalable, sustainable model.
+One instructor simply can't reach enough people, and cobbling together funding from half a dozen different sources every twelve to eighteen months is a high-risk approach.

+## Version 4: Green Light

 Wilson spent much of the eight months from May to December 2011 rethinking and reading the educational literature.